Jackie Findley esq.

 phillip silcher esq.

 Phillip Silcher grew up in the Bitterroot Valley of Western Montana.
 It was after coming to Spokane in 2009 to attend Whitworth University that his appreciation for Spokane began to grow.
 After obtaining a degree in Political Science at Whitworth University Phillip attended Gonzaga University’s School of Law.
 While there he was a member of the Moot Court Honors Council and competed on the National Moot Court Team.
 Phillip’s volunteer work within the legal community has been an enduring passion that landed him a Pro Bono Distinction Award.
-He currently sits on the Board of Directors for the nonprofit organizations of both Heal Spokane and Spokane Young Professionals.
+He has served on the Board of Directors for the nonprofit organization Heal Spokane and is the current president of Spokane Young Professionals.

 During law school Phillip spent years as a clerk in the Washington State Office of the Attorney General in the Labor and Industry section.
 This allowed him to see how the state side of L&I claims are handled and informs his methods of case management now in private practice.
 It was here that Phillip met his future business partner Jackie Findley and the Law firm of Findley & Silcher began to take shape.